 Note: In honor of the Pendleton Round-Up, we’re sharing an older post about Jackson Sundown, who is one of the great riders of the American West.
 It explains our company’s long and rich connection with the Pendleton Round-Up.
-And you might want to read our earlier post about an exhibit of Jackson Sundown’s personal effects, with photos of modern-day volunteers raising the actual teepee in the historic shot below: see it here.
 Let’er Buck!

 The Pendleton Round-up starts this week—an amazing rodeo adventure in Pendleton, Oregon, celebrating its 102nd year.
 Our designers travel there for inspiration, entertainment, and to watch our westernwear in action on rodeo competitors and fans.
-Oregon Public Broadcasting has a video titled “Pendleton Round-Up: The Wild West Way” that’s well worth watching, and Cowboys & Indians magazine has some great background.
+Oregon Public Broadcasting has a video titled “Pendleton Round-Up: The Wild West Way” that’s well worth watching (see it here: The Wild West Way), and Cowboys & Indians magazine has some great background.

 Among the historic images, you’ll see this shot:

 This is Roy Bishop and Jackson Sundown posing at the Pendleton Round-Up.
 This image actually made the fashion blogs in 2009, when recreations of Roy Bishop’s fringed coat and Jackson Sundown’s oval-print shirt were part of Pendleton’s Centennial offering.
 But the story is about more than fashion history.
 This photo is about rodeo history.